 Although chickens are an important contribution to the small-scale homestead, I will wait patiently to add these fun creatures to our system.
 I want to make sure I can give chickens a good home with a fantastic coop and paddock system, and I want to add them only when they will contribute to our self-reliance rather than breaking the budget or making me feel overwhelmed.

-I feel happy and grateful for all of the other skills I’m learning and mastering in the meantime.
+In the meantime, I’m grateful for the other skills I’m learning and mastering.

 What do you think?
 Are we crazy?
 Should chickens come first in homestead development?